 ERMI analytical data contained within this report only reflects both the historic and current mold burden within the property tested as of the day the sample was collected.
-Future mold growth is unknown and can be influenced by water intrusion events such as elevated moisture, condensation, structural or plumbing leaks and/or acts of God (major storm events) that occur subsequent to the ERMI test for which results are documented within this report.
-If a previous mold remediation was conducted in the property for which these results are being reported, conclusions can only be drawn concerning the current mold burden of the property, not the historic mold burden of the property.
+Fuure mold growth is unknown and can be influenced by water intrusion events such as elevated moisture, condensation, structural or plumbing leaks and/or acts of God (major storm events) that occur subsequent to the ERMI test for which results are being reported, conclusions can only be drawn concerning the current mold burden of the property for which these results are being reported, conclusions can only be drawn concerning the current mold burden of the property, not the historic mold burden of the property.
 The effect of a previous mold remediation or clean-up on the current mold burden of the property is subject to a variety of confounding factors, and drawing conclusions regarding the historic mold burden are cautioned against, unless an ERMI test was conducted following the remediation.
 In such a case, where an ERMI sample was analyzed following mold remediation, the results of the property.
 Note: Other forms of post remediation (spore-trap, culturable fungi, etc) are invalid for historic comparison with the ERMI test results contained in this report.